 - Legal substances (tobacco and alcohol) account for 79.3% of the total cost of substance abuse in Canada.
 Illegal drugs account for 20.7% of substance abuse.

-- Marijuana, ecstasy, cocaine and heroin are a few examples of illegal drugs.
+- Ecstasy, cocaine and heroin are a few examples of illegal drugs.

 - Psychoactive pharmaceuticals are the third most commonly-abused substances among Canadian youth.